-It’s been a rough year for rural communities in this wide brown land.
-With the much of the country still in drought and with a few scary bushfires behind us, it’s more important than ever to get off the beaten track to support our local businesses!
+Our rural communities are still emerging from the affects of fire & droughts in this wide brown land.
+With the much of the country still in drought and with hopefully scary bushfires behind us, it’s more important than ever to get off the beaten track to support our local businesses!
 You’ll find homemade goodies at the Blue Mountains Food Co-Op, pick up a vintage bargain at the amazing op-shops around town, and use that $$$ you saved walking to pop into the Station Bar.

 There’s a special kind of thrill when you’re bush bashing to hear the incredible sound of a waterfall.
 With no shortage of hidden waterfalls and natural pools around Katoomba.
 Even if it's too chilly to jump in for a dip, simply watching these stunning falls in action is enough to wash your worries away.

 If you’ve ever wanted to ride on the worlds steepest railway while the Indiana Jones theme song blasts over the speakers, or look down through a glass floor to a ravine nearly 270 meters below, now’s your chance.
 Pack your best wide brimmed hat, bring along some courage, and head straight to Scenic World for views you won’t find anywhere else.